Watson-Personal-Assistant/developer/_content/skill/using-wcs.md

 ---
-title: Tutorial - Using WCS NLU
+title: Tutorial - Using the WCS nlu
 weight: 40
 ---